Simplicity Review - is this the KiwiSaver scheme for you?

 |

-The Simplicity fees are the lowest in the KiwiSaver marketWe've not seen anything like it, with 0.31% of funds invested fee and zero membership fees outpacing any other provider.
+The Simplicity fees are the lowest in the KiwiSaver marketWhen Simplicity launched in 2016, New Zealand was not familiar with low-fee investing.
+With a 0.25% management fee and zero membership fees, Simplicity has outpaced almost all other providers.
 Low fees in KiwiSaver make a huge difference to your overall fund value over time due to the benefits of compounding interest/returns.
-In short, low fees are excellent.

 |